firavoyage/blogging/projects.md

   - printable courses
   - trick cards and cheetsheets
   - note list textbook in symbolic language
+  - screen reader
-  - stylish narration
+  - anime styled narration
-  - for fun not for rating
+  - for fun
 - leverage
   - the least line of notes to learn anything
   - you should raise the ceiling not the floor